 In order to facilitate the offering of the common units, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the common units.
 Specifically, the underwriters may sell more units than they are obligated to purchase under the underwriting agreement, creating a short position.
 A short sale is covered if the short position is no greater than the number of units available for purchase by the underwriters under the over-allotment option.
 The underwriters can close out a covered short sale by exercising the overallotment option or purchasing units in the open market.
 In determining the source of units to close out a covered short sale, the underwriters will consider, among other things, the open market price of units compared to the price available under the over-allotment option.
 The underwriters may also sell units in excess of the over-allotment option, creating a naked short position.
 The underwriters must close out any naked short position by purchasing units in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common units in the open market after pricing that could adversely affect investors who purchase in this offering.
 As an additional means of facilitating this offering, the underwriters may bid for, and purchase, common units in the open market to stabilize the price of the common units.
-These activities may raise or maintain the market price of the common units above independent market levels or prevent or retard a decline in the market price of the common units.
-The underwriters are not required to engage in these activities and may end any of these activities at any time.
+These activities may required to engage in these activities and may end any of these activities at any time.